picturae/openseadragondeltaemap/README.md

 # OpenSeadragonDeltaEMap

-This plugin helps evaluating a targetscan using DeltaE criteria.
+This plugin helps to evaluate a targetscan using DeltaE criteria.
-For input it takes a DeltaE-compliant JSON holding the target coordinates, size, expected and measured colour data etcetera.
+For input, it takes a DeltaE-compliant JSON holding the target coordinates, size, expected and measured colour data etcetera.
-The observed and assessed data are projected in an overlay tied to the mouse-postion.
+The observed and assessed data are projected in an overlay tied to the mouse-position.

 ## Install

 Install the package as npm package.
-Provided are a umd-formatted file in the dist folder to require or just read and an es-module in the module folder to import.
+Provided are an umd-formatted file in the dist folder to require or just read and an es-module in the module folder to import.
 In both folders there is a stylesheet.

+As of version 2.0.0, this package is manually tested to work with OpenSeadragon 5.0.1.
+It might work with earlier versions (notably 3.0.0 and up), but that is not guaranteed.

 ## Usage

-When installed as node module, and openSeadragon is opened, this plugin is available in the viewer as 'deltaEMap'.
+When installed as node module, and OpenSeadragon is opened, this plugin is available in the viewer as 'deltaEMap'.

 With the traditional view settings OpenSeadragon,